 - Henrik de Gyor, Another DAM Blog Podcast

 Back in 2009 when I started my career as a real estate agent, I realize that driving would be a big part of my daily routine.
-So I started listening to podcast and I realized that there are many great podcast but no one has a daily podcast.
+So I started listening to podcasts and I realized that there are many great podcasts but no one has a daily podcast.

 So I told myself, I could create a daily podcast that interviews today’s successful entrepreneurs where they share their journey in all aspects.

 If you’ve been listening to podcasts, it is highly likely you already have an idea who this guy is.
 This podcasting elite not only delivers an energetic show, he also creates content that has helped transform many lives including his!
 Today, a huge bulk of his income comes from podcasting, all because he saw the need of providing great and beneficial content daily. .

 I started my podcast, Economics Detective Radio, after finishing my Master's degree.
 During my MA, I listened to EconTalk religiously.
 I actually calculated that I had spent more total time listening to EconTalk than I spent in class.

 As mentioned earlier, if you are an expert in something or in any field--could even be in magic tricks, you can definitely start a podcast.
 Because here at Podcast Engineers, we truly believe that every one of us has unique stories, ideas, and skills, that someone out there needs to hear.
 You may never know it yet but you might just change someone’s life just by sharing your brilliance through your podcast.

 I’d been running a monthly songwriter’s meet-up for a bunch of years and a new university radio station approached me to adapt it to the radio.